SHUs-Lab/HIOS/README.md

 1. Define your computation graph in main.py file in parent folder like following example
 2. Build the execution engine
 3. Run python main.py in parent folder
+4. The schedule and optimization cost will be generated in output folder

 ```
 def sample_network():